juniormesquitadandao/315_xikitita/README.md

 ##What's it?
-Implementing some Active Model features in Javascript client side.
-Based on the ebook Eloquent Javascript 2nd edition and Rails Active Model
+Implementing Internationalization and Validation with Javascript.
+Based on the ebook Eloquent Javascript 2nd edition and Rails
 ```js
 Xikitita
   .init